-Asta is the leading third party managing agent at Lloyd’s, responsible for several Lloyd’s Syndicates, Special Purpose Arrangements and several MGA clients via Asta Underwriting Management Limited, our managing general agent.
+Asta is the leading third party managing agent at Lloyd’s, responsible for several Lloyd’s Syndicates, Syndicates-in-a-Box, Special Purpose Arrangements and MGA clients via Asta Underwriting Management Limited, our managing general agent.

 Asta's current managed syndicates are listed below:

 Blenheim Syndicate 5886, an independent syndicate backed by a mix of private names, trade and ILS capital sources, commenced underwriting in 2017.
-The syndicate underwrites Property Re/Insurance, Specialty Reinsurance and A&H. Stamp capacity for 2018 is £180m.
+The syndicate underwrites Property Re/Insurance, Specialty Reinsurance and A&H. Stamp capacity is £325m for 2021.
 The Active Underwriter is John Hamblin.

-D L Dale & Others, Syndicate 2525, commenced underwriting in 2000 with capital provided by a mix of third party corporate and individual names.
+Ive Syndicate 2525, commenced underwriting in 2000 with capital provided by a mix of third party corporate and individual names.
 The Syndicate writes Employers and Third Party Liability business.
-Stamp capacity for 2018 is £65m.
-The Active Underwriter is David Dale.
+Stamp capacity is £86m for 2021.
+The Active Underwriter is Tony Ive.